Selendroid Tutorial: Android Test Automation Framework

 Selendroid Test Framework Tool

-In order to overcome the device dependency, emulators are being developed, which can provide a real-time environment, where we can test the application without worrying about the android version, devices, and their version.
-Still testing applications (.apk) over an emulator is a manual activity and a time-consuming task even.
-Hence the idea of automating mobile testing is being evolved.
+To overcome the device dependency, emulators are being developed, which can provide a real-time environment where we can test the application without worrying about the Android version, devices, and their versions.
+Still testing applications (.apk) over an emulator is a manual activity and a time-consuming task.
+Hence, the idea of automating mobile testing is evolving.

 To perform mobile automation, a test automation framework is developed, which enables the automation of Android-based applications by using a scripting language.